UTK7994/learning-notes/books/designing-data-intensive-applications.md

 4. Call the reducer function to iterate over the sorted key-value pairs.

 - Mapper: Called once for every input record, and its job is to extract the key and value from the input record.
-- Reducer: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of vaues.
+- Reducer: Takes the key-value pairs produced by the mappers, collects all the values belonging to the same key, and calls the reducer with an interator over that collection of values.

 MapReduce can parallelise a computation across many machines, without you having ot write code to explicitly handle the parallelism.
 THe mapper and reducer only operate on one record at a time; they don't need to know where their input is coming from or their output is going to.

 In Hadoop MapReduce, the mapper and reducer are each a Java class that implements a particular interface.

-The MapReduce scheduler tries to run each mapper on one of the machines that stores a replica of the input file, _putting the computation near the data_.
+The MapReduce scheduler tries to run each mapper on one of the machines that stores a replica of the input file, **_putting the computation near the data_.**

 The reduce side of the computation is also partitioned.
 While the number of map tasks is determined by the number of input file blocks, the number of reduce tasks is configured by the job author.
 To ensure that all key-value pairs with the same key end up in the same reducer, the framework uses a hash of the key.

 The dataset is likely too large to be sorted with a conventional sorting algorithm on a single machine.
 Sorting is performed in stages.
+[Similarly to batch sort and then merge sort - External sort]

 Whenever a mapper finishes reading its input file and writing its sorted output files, the MapReduce scheduler notifies the reducers that they can start fetching the output files from that mapper.
-The reducers connect to each of the mappers and download the files of sorted key-value pairs for their partition.
-Partitioning by reducer, sorting and copying data partitions from mappers to reducers is called _shuffle_.
+The reducers connect to each of the mappers and **download** the files of sorted key-value pairs for their partition.[They can be light weight files] Partitioning by reducer, sorting and copying data partitions from mappers to reducers is called _shuffle_.

 The reduce task takes the files from the mappers and merges them together, preserving the sort order.